In this project you learn how to create a data pipeline where you pull data from the Twitter API, analyze, store and visualize the it.

 After building your Docker image you push it to ECR.
 You setup an ECS Fargate cluster and deploy your Streamlit app as a task on it.

-- I recommend you do the AWS for Data Engineers course first to understand the AWS basics
+- I recommend you do the AWS for Data Engineers project first to understand the AWS basics